will62794/dist-protocol-canonicalization/notes/research-log.md

 ## 2024-06-25

 If the universal message passing model can be viewed as one where every process can read any historical state of any other, does a concrete (more restrictive) messaging pattern simply represent a restriction on a subset of past states that certain nodes can read?
 For example, a secondary can only read logs from states where a node is primary (possibly in its same term), etc.

+Why can't anyoe advance commit points, including secondaries?
+Need matchIndex information to be sent to you, which only comes via AppendEntries responses in standard Raft information flow.

+How would you implement this optimization in standard Raft with its existing messaging patterns?
+You would need some additional message type that propagates this information explicitly between secondaries, for example.
+Similarly for chained replication?

+Argument is that modeling and describing protocols with a pre-defined messaging/communication pattern restricts the space of possible implementations and optimizations...?
+Overly confining to specific implementation details.
+Becomes more pronounced as protocols become more complex with more message types, etc.?